simplicityitself/microservice-ux/demoApp/README.md

 mocha

   Demo-user-service - Add User
-    ✓ should correctly FAIL to add a user (4202ms)
+    ✓ should correctly FAIL to add a user (4198ms)
-    ✓ should correctly add a user (354ms)
+    ✓ should correctly add a user (349ms)

   Demo-user-service - User manipulation
-    ✓ should update a user (466ms)
+    ✓ should update a user (423ms)
-    ✓ should remove a user (330ms)
+    ✓ should remove a user (325ms)
-    ✓ should fail gracefully when the wrong parameters are used to find a user (210ms) ✓ should return an empty object when there is no match in find a user (335ms) ✓ should find a user by username (334ms)
+    ✓ should fail gracefully when the wrong parameters are used to find a user (209ms) ✓ should return an empty object when there is no match in find a user (350ms) ✓ should find a user by username (331ms)
-    ✓ should find a user by last name (331ms)
+    ✓ should find a user by last name (329ms)
-    ✓ should find a user by ID (327ms)
+    ✓ should find a user by ID (325ms)

   Demo-user-service - Access control
-    ✓ should login a user (659ms)
+    ✓ should login a user (663ms)
-    ✓ should reject a bad password from a known user (674ms) ✓ should reject and notify login attempts from inactive or removed users (669ms) ✓ should reject login attempts from unknown users (538ms)
+    ✓ should reject a bad password from a known user (666ms) ✓ should reject and notify login attempts from inactive or removed users (665ms) ✓ should reject login attempts from unknown users (545ms)
+    - should show login activity between two dates

+  13 passing (9s)
+  1 pending

 ```